|Go to verse:|

 “I did not know where they came from.”
 Rahab lied to the leaders of Jericho, but to those leaders, what Rahab the prostitute said was a plausible statement.
 Jericho was on both a major north-south trade route and a major east-west route, so it is likely that lots of men came through, and Rahab would not know a lot about many of them, especially if they were not fluent in the local language.

 This verse and others like it (cp.
 Exod.
 1:15-20) reveal an ethical standard for what is a “lie,” or at least that there are times when lying is acceptable.
 God does not require us to give the accurate facts (“the truth”) to someone who will use them to harm us or God’s people.
 It is certainly good to give accurate facts when we can.
 Furthermore, this concept can and does get abused because there are times when people’s intentions are not clear, the circumstances are not easily discerned, or people just lie to protect themselves when they ought to tell the truth and deal honestly with the situation they are in.
 However, there are clear cases, such as here, where a “lie” is the will of God.
-[For more on lying as a means of self defense and more on civil disobedience see commentary on Exod.
-1:19].(top)

 “for you will catch up with them.”
-Jericho was a little over 5 miles from the Jordan River, and the paths were well-traveled and mostly quite level, so once again Rahab’s statement seemed plausible.(top)
+Jericho was a little over five miles from the Jordan River, and the paths were well-traveled and mostly quite level, so once again Rahab’s statement seemed plausible.(top)

 “the stalks of flax that she had spread out on the roof.”
 Flax was cut, dried, and eventually pounded into fibers which were then woven into clothes, oil lamp wicks, etc. The flax stalks were cut and then laid out in the sun to dry, usually for a few weeks, but less if the air was dry and the sun was hot, and a perfect place to do that was on top of a flat roof where the sun would dry them quickly.
 The fact that Rahab could hide men under the flax on the roof showed that Rahab had been very diligent in gathering a lot of it and likely made clothing for her and her household from it, and may have sold some as well (cp.
 Prov.
 31:13, 34).(top)